marekq/rss-lambda/readme.md

 -------

 - [ ] Decompose the "monolith" Lambda function into smaller functions.
 This will allow for easier retries and debugging of blogpost retrieval.
+- [X] Add Lambda Extension to monitor network and CPU usage of the RSS function.
-- [ ] Optimize Lambda memory and timeout settings to lower cost.
+- [X] Optimize Lambda memory and timeout settings to lower cost.
 - [X] Add "smart" extraction of the full blogpost text from the post URL, so that the full content of a post can be stored in DynamoDB or sent through e-mail.
 - [X] Add generation of JSON files with blogposts to S3 for easier inclusion in a single page app (i.e. deployed using Amplify or Netlify).
 - [X] Add support for retrieval of non AWS blogposts using RSS.